-So, here I am and we’ll discuss everything there is to know about palazzos.
-Follow me, and we’ll break a few myths, understand different types and go over some styling ideas (my favorite part).
+So, here I am and we’ll discuss everything there is to know about palazzo.
+Follow me, and we’ll break a few myths, understand different types of palazzo and go over some styling ideas (my favorite part).

 1. Straight Cut